 avatar

 Welcome!
-I am an IES Postdoctoral Fellow at Princeton University.
-My research focuses on macroeconomics, spatial economics, and international trade, with a particular focus on how the spatial distribution of economic activity affects macro aggregates and economic welfare in the long run.
+I am an Assistant Professor of Economics at UCLA.
+My research focuses on macroeconomics, spatial economics, and international trade, with a particular focus on how the spatial allocation of economic activity affects macro aggregates and welfare in the long run.

 My CV is available here.

-Princeton grad students and thesis advisees can book a meeting with me.
+UCLA grad students can book a meeting with me.

 working papers